yungcheng/TOTEMX/README.md

 # TOTEMX
 TOTEMX is a 38 keys column-staggered split keyboard.
 It meant to be used with a Seed Studio XIAO RP2040 or nRF52840.
-TOTEMX is a replica of the famous TOTEM by GEIGEIGEIST for MX spacing (19.05x19.05mm) switches like Cherry MX, Gateron MX/LP.
+TOTEMX is a replica of the famous TOTEM by GEIGEIGEIST for MX spacing (19.05x19.05mm) switches like Cherry MX.

 https://github.com/GEIGEIGEIST/TOTEM